 We’d been losing money for seven years.
 Some might think that is a very long period of time.
 That’s not really the case.
 Our real achievement, probably, is that we have become profitable while investing in development of a big tech platform, and that we continue to grow.

-These past three years we use our profit to invest in developing Dodo Pizza in international markets (opening company-owned pizza shops in China and Great Britain), in new startups (Drinkit and Doner 42), and that’s besides our regular investments in development of Dodo IS.
+These past three years we use our profit to invest in developing Dodo Pizza in international markets (opening company-owned pizza shops in Great Britain), in new startups (Drinkit and Doner 42), and that’s besides our regular investments in development of Dodo IS.

 We took the crisis-filled 2020 well.
 We grew, while not only maintaining profitability during the pandemic, but also never stopping investing in technologies, new markets, and new concepts.